HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-social-history-assessment-intro.md

 - See [SDOH Guidance] for how this profile can used to represent SDOH assessments.
 - Simple assertion may be derived from a screening tool assessments such as [US Core Screening Response Observation Profile]  and can reference them using `Observation.derivedFrom`.

-{:.note-to-balloters}Should this profiles include the derivedFrom element as a MustSupport element to reference any form/survey or assessment tool?
+Should this profiles include the derivedFrom element as a MustSupport element to reference any form/survey or assessment tool?
+{:.note-to-balloters}

 - The codes can be from LOINC or SNOMED CT.
 - Often the pattern for these types of observations that the `Observation.code` indicates a statement about findings and the `Observation.value` is present and "qualifies" the finding typically confirming or refuting it.
 For example:

-  code= "Transport too expensive" value="true"
+  **code**: Transport too expensive (SNOMED CT: 160695008)
+  **value**: true

 ### Examples